The Developmental Relationships Survey: Coming Soon

-The Developmental Relationships Survey will measure Search Institute’s Developmental Relationships Framework, and the social-emotional learning (SEL) competencies developed and defined by the Collaborative for Academic, Social, and Emotional Learning (CASEL).*
+The Developmental Relationships Survey will measure Search Institute’s Developmental Relationships Framework, social-emotional learning (SEL) competencies, and equitable environments for learning and development.

 Search Institute will be launching our Developmental Relationship Survey in Fall 2020.
-Currently in pilot testing, this survey will be a valid and reliable measure of the Developmental Relationships Framework, core competencies of social-emotional learning (as defined by CASEL*), along with several other important measures on how young people interact with others, build relationships, perceive organizational quality, diversity, bias, equity, and inclusion.
+Currently in pilot testing, this survey will be a valid and reliable measure of the Developmental Relationships Framework, core competencies of social-emotional learning (as defined by CASEL*), and equitable environments for learning and development.
+There will also be optional modules available which measure character strengths, diversity, equity, and inclusion assets, developmental relationship narratives, civic engagement, academic engagement, drug free communities, and organizational quality & participation.

 Search Institute’s research on developmental relationships, along with more than sixty years of experience in designing and administering youth surveys, will apprise this survey.

-What components will be measured by the Developmental Relationship Survey?The new DR survey will measure the following*:
+What components will be measured by the Developmental Relationship Survey?The core components of the new Developmental Relationships Survey will measure the following:

 Key attributes of the developmental relationship framework: